Murphy316/mdfile/docs/README.md

 Follow the [Build Solution on your Local Environment](./build.md) tutorial.

-Everything you need to know about this can be found in the tutorial.
-It includes formats for commit messages, branch naming and PR description.
+We hope that everything you need to know about the Capstone2020 PWA starter-kit can be found in the tutorial.
+If you have a suggestion or an improvement please open a GitHub issue on the [main starter-kit repository](https://github.com/bcgov/CITZ-IMB-Capstone2020).

 ## Deploying to OpenShift
 Follow the Deploy to openshift tutorial.